jhnbyrn/951-KLR-PAGES/dme_map_info.md

 Once an overflow is detected, we have found the columns that our input falls between.
 Now we could just take the index of the column that triggered the overflow (2 in this example) and use that as an index into the values list, and return that value.
 In practice though, the Motronic code does something more sophisticated than that called linear interpolation.
 The short explanation of this is: for inputs that fall between column headings (which is what happens most of the time), the DME figures out the most appropriate in-between value and returns that even though it's not explicitly stored in the map.
 We'll leave the details til later.

 ## Last n bytes: the actual map values
 Finally we get to the part everyone actually cares about - the map values themselves!
 What do they represent?
-Generally to see what they represent we have to look at the code.
+Generally to see what they represent we have to look at the code that uses them.
 Immediately after a map is read, the return value is usually compared to some known variable.
 For example, when the map in our example is read, the resulting value is then compared to the value in 37.
 You might recall that 37 is the location of engine speed.
 That tells us that this map contains engine speed values.
+Otherwise, why would the programmers want to compare the returned value to engine speed?
 You knew that at the start because I told you, but this is how I knew.

-What about units?
-What units are the map values in?
+What about units - what units are the map values in?
 That is the hardest question of all to answer.
 For one thing, there isn't one answer!
 Probably the most important observation we can make here is that it is not possible to figure out what the numbers in a map mean without knowing something about what's going on outside the little metal enclosure of the DME.

 Let's look at a few examples:

-### Engine speed
+### Units: Engine speed
 The short explanation here is that the units of engine speed are RPM/40.
 That is, the number 1 means 40RPM, 2 means 80RPM etc.

 How do we know that?
 The way engine speed is measured in Motronic is by counting the number of speed sensor pulses within a fixed timer interval.
 That part can be ascertained by reading the code.
 But to know that 1 unit equals 40RPM, someone had to go an count the teeth on the flywheel!
 And someone always has to do something like that to answer such questions.

 A word about units and naming conventions.
 Everyone and I mean everyone uses the term "rpm" interchangeably with "engine speed" and I don't want to be that guy so I will just keep doing that to avoid confusion.
 But the Motronic maps don't deal in rpm, strictly speaking they use units of rpm/40.

-### Battery voltage
+### Units: Battery voltage
 First let's address why this is necessary, and then how it's even possible.
 The DME needs to know the current battery voltage because many critial things in the engine perform differently depending on the voltage, for example fuel injectors, ignition coils etc. Pulse widths and dwell times need to be adjusted for the battery voltage.

 The DME measuring it's own supply voltage is possible because the ADC has a fixed 5v reference, and the supply voltage is divided by approximately 3.5 before being read into one of the ADC's channels.
 So it can measure voltages up to around 17.5v.